Skip to main content

 }

-From the human perspective easiest way to check the address shard is to look at the address raw form.
-One could use address page for it.
-Let's test in on the USDT address for example:EQCxE6mUtQJKFnGfaROTKOt1lZbDiiX1kCixRv7Nw2Id_sDs.
-You will see 0:b113a994b5024a16719f69139328eb759596c38a25f59028b146fecdc3621dfe as a raw representation and the first 4 bits is essentially first hexadecimal symbol - b.
-Now we know, that USDT minter is located in shard b(hex) or 11(decimal) if you will.
+From the human perspective, the easiest way to check the address shard is to look at the address raw form.
+One could use the address page for it.
+Let's test it on the USDT address, for example: EQCxE6mUtQJKFnGfaROTKOt1lZbDiiX1kCixRv7Nw2Id_sDs.
+You will see 0:b113a994b5024a16719f69139328eb759596c38a25f59028b146fecdc3621dfe as a raw representation, and the first 4 bits are essentially the first hexadecimal symbol - b.
+Now we know that the USDT minter is located in shard b (hex) or 11 (decimal).

-Mass Jetton Distribution solutions
+Mass jetton distribution solutions